mrclarksmith/Dogtor-AI/README.md

 VAE neural network architecture coded following 'The Sound of AI' Youtube tutorial series by Valerio Velardo but modified for multiple TF modles loaded at the same time

 ![VAE_MEL_model drawio](https://user-images.githubusercontent.com/85537933/181694615-0d19abb4-3b9e-43c3-b964-65eb6662080f.png)

+## 3. Data Sets:
+Custom dog audio dataset was created from:
+-1000 dog barsk from urbansound8k dataset
+-60 hours of recorded audio barks -PetDogSoundEvent_Barking
+Each bark audio file was split into multipe files with scilence removed.
+Sound was then listend to and any small dogs or wining pet sounds that didn't sound like a big dog or had too much background noise were removed.
+Total Dog files: 3,023.

+Additionally for image classification trainig all but the dog sounds from the urbansound8k dataset were used.
+During training for each epoch the audio files were randomly trimmed to training length.
+Total Non Dog files: 7,732.